 Cody Mickelson, TFFR Trustee

 Cody represents TFFR on the SIB.
-Mrs. Gumeringer is a teacher for Bismarck Public Schools.
-She was appointed to the TFFR Board in 2016 and her current term ends June 30, 2024.
+Mr. Mickelson is a teacher for Jamestown Public Schools.
+He was appointed to the TFFR Board in 2018 and his current term ends June 30, 2026.

 Jerry Klein, Chair, Legacy & Budget Stabilization Fund Advisory Board

 Representative Kempenich has been serving in the House of Representatives since 1993 and is a non-voting member of the SIB.